mattcanty/blog/content/blog/2020-10-29-my-new-desktop/index.md

 I have bitten the bullet.
 After many years of wondering what it would be like.
 I have finally gone in and done that thing and gone with CLI-only for 1Password.

-Until I'd put about 3000 commands through the thing to be honest I wondered if I had totally missed the point.
+Until I'd put about 3000 commands through the thing I wondered if I had totally missed the point.
 Basic use cases are hard to achieve first time around.
 I'll try and summarise those important ones now, for me in the future.